-Each partner must determine if they materially participated in an activity.
-As a result, while the partnership's overall trade or business income (loss) is reported on page 1 of Form 1065, the specific income and deductions from each separate trade or business activity must be reported on attachments to Form 1065.
-Similarly, while each partner's allocable share of the partnership's overall trade or business income (loss) is reported in box 1 of Schedule K-1, each partner's allocable share of the income and deductions from each trade or business activity must be reported on attachments to each Schedule K-1.
+Each partner must determine if the partner materially participated in an activity.
+As a result, while the partnership's ordinary business income (loss) is reported on page 1 of Form 1065, the specific income and deductions from each separate trade or business activity must be reported on attachments to Form 1065.
+Similarly, while each partner's allocable share of the partnership's ordinary business income (loss) is reported in box 1 of Schedule K-1. each partner's allocable share of the income and deductions from each trade or business activity must be reported on attachments to each Schedule K-1.
 See Passive Activity Reporting Requirements on page 13 for more information.